JAGDiaz/JAGDIAZ.github.io/index.md

 As I learn more about web programming, the remainder of this site will be filled out with more relevant details about my life, experience, and goals.

+### To Do:
+ - More complete profile.
+ - Exhaustive Job History.
+ - Summary of thesis work with interactive plotly examples.
+ - Link to download resume.
+ - Link to LinkedIn profile.
+ - Link to Github itself.

 [//]: # (The rest of the webpage is under construction.)

 [//]: # (### Markdown)